lizu18xz/dexecutor-core/README.md

 		}
 	}

-As can be seen above, `DefaultDependentTasksExecutor` requires two things
+As can be seen above, `DefaultDependentTasksExecutorIntegrationTest` requires two things
 1. Instance of `ExecutorService` API would use this Service to schedule tasks
 2. Instance of `TaskProvider`, API represents graph using just the basic information (could be task id), it consults the `TaskProvider` to provide the task when it comes to actual execution.